Fashion Designer Gabriela Vallejos

 When did you decide to become a designer?

 I don’t remember the exact moment, but I’ve always been sewing since I was little, making clothes for my dolls and teddy-bears.
-I think maybe after high school once I’ve tried out other things that I knew that design and the craftsmanship behind it were my thing.
+I think maybe after high school once I’ve tried out other things that I knew that design and the craftsmanship behind it were my things.